Keeping your work and data safe online

 You are responsible for keeping your password safe, and must not share it with anyone.

-Phishing (or fake/scam) emails are getting cleverer, more realistic and more frequent.
-Spam filters do some of the work but will never be fully effective, so it’s up to each of us to read the context of messages and look for anything suspicious.
+Phishing is getting cleverer, more realistic and more frequent.
+It is a big business.
+Spam and email filters do some of the work but will never be fully effective, so it’s up to each of us to read the context of messages and look for anything suspicious.

 Keep your own devices up-to-date with security updates and protected with a PIN or fingerprint